winningproduct/learn-portal/content/4-plan/06-quality-assurance-plan.md

 **Quality Assurance (QA)**

-Quality Assuarance is one aspect of the larger discipline of quality management.
-Managing the quality production involves many details steps of planing, fulfiling and monitoring activities.
+Quality Assurance is one aspect of the larger discipline of quality management.
+Managing the quality production involves many details steps of planing, fulfilling and monitoring activities.

 This helps to ;

-- Ensure a high quality in prodcution during the development of products or services.
+- Ensure a high quality in production during the development of products or services.

 **Quality Control (QC)**